Searching for God Knows What

-Searching for God Knows What is the third book by Donald Miller, published by Thomas Nelson, Inc., in 2004.
+Searching for God Knows What is the third book by Donald Miller, published by Thomas Nelson in 2004.
 This work continues and expands many of the "Non-Religious Thoughts on Christian Spirituality" that appeared in his second book, Blue Like Jazz.
-In Searching For God Knows What, Miller primarily focuses on his view that Christianity should not be approached as a formulaic "how-to" guide or moral checklist, but rather as an invitation to enter the only relationship that can provide ultimate fulfillment.
+In Searching for God Knows What, Miller primarily focuses on his view that Christianity should not be approached as a formulaic "how-to" guide or moral checklist, but rather as an invitation to enter the only relationship that can provide ultimate fulfillment.